 The Department of Agricultural and Biological Engineering integrates engineering, technology, and life sciences to solve problems associated with the enhancement of living systems in global agriculture, food, energy, water, and the environment.
-Our faculty and students demonstrate excellence in addressing the land-grant mission through cutting-edge research and consistently high national rankings of our undergraduate and graduate programs.
+Our faculty and students demonstrate excellence in addressing the land-grant mission through cutting-edge research, teaching, and outreach, and consistently high national rankings of our undergraduate and graduate programs.

 Neslihan Akdeniz (clinical assistant professor)

 Dr. Akdeniz works in the area of animal production.
 She finds ways to advance the utilization of agricultural by-products to make the best use of the nutrients and to enhance the long-term sustainability of the nation’s agriculture.
 Her extension program focuses on promoting best management practices/rules and regulations for animal manure handling.
 One of her research goals is to prevent the spread of infectious animal diseases by improving the biosecurity of the animal mortality composting systems.

 Dr. Bhalerao develops new sensor, instrumentation, and computational technologies to improve decision-making in crop and animal agricultural production.
 He created a robotic system for quantifying soybean cyst nematode pathogens, a sensor to improve swine insemination outcomes, and a detector to screen for adulterated milk samples.

 Dr. Bhattarai develops engineering solutions to improve water quality and sustain crop production.
 He uses laboratory and field experiments, along with computer simulation models, to investigate how to balance water quality, nutrient management, and yield goals for a sustainable agricultural system.